 The Charity

-To address the challenges faced by the charity, the app The Charity aims to simplify inventory management by enabling the director to efficiently organize, track, and record donations.
-By doing so, we hope to reduce the diretor of the charity organization's workload and improve the overall operational efficiency.
+To address the challenges faced by a non-profit organization-The Seraj Society, the system aims to improve inventory management by enabling the director to efficiently organize, track, and record donations.
+By doing so, we hope to reduce the director of the charity organization's workload and improve the overall operational efficiency.

 Project Type: UX Research & Design, Inventory Management System